kevinmasson/website/content/posts/2018/swap-escape-caps-lock-windows.md

 date: 2018-01-30T21:39:17+01:00
 draft: false
 aliases: ["/blog/swap-escape-caps-lock-windows"]
+description: "Swap the Esc and Capslock keys on Windows."
 ---

 So you want to switch the caps lock key with the escape key, but you don't want to edit the register.
 Don't worry !
 This is fairly simple to do on windows, except that you will need to install a software if you want something that won't blow up. ¯\\\_(ツ)\_/¯